 Repeat the sauce/lasagne sheet layering twice more finishing with a sheet layer.

-Now pour the cooled cheese sauce all over the top of the lasagne sheets.
-I gently tap the dish to ensure any trapped air bubble rise to the surface.
+Pour the cooled cheese sauce all over the top of the lasagne sheets.

-And now arrange the mozzarella slice on top of the cheese sauce.
+And now arrange the mozzarella slices on top of the cheese sauce.

-The Chicken and Four Cheese Lasagne should be left, ideally for 4 hours, to allow the dried lasagne slices time to absorb moisture from both sauces.
-This dish can also be made 1-2 days in advance, wrapped in cling film and left in the fridge.
+Finally leave the lasagne for at least 4 hours or ideally overnight.
+So that the dried lasagne slices have time to absorb moisture from both sauces.
+Also this dish can be made 1-2 days in advance, wrapped in cling film and left in the fridge.

-Cook the lasagne for 1 1/2 hours until piping hot all the way through and gorgeously, golden brown.
+Bake the lasagne for 1 1/2 hours until piping hot all the way through and golden brown.

 Remove from the oven 10-15 minutes before serving.
-This allows the lasagne to cool slightly and hold it’s shape when being served.
+Doing so allows the lasagne to cool slightly and more importantly, hold it’s shape when served.

-This Chicken and Four Cheese Lasagne is delicious on it’s own, served with a salad or garlic bread.
-It can be frozen at the pre-bake stage or in individual portions, wrapped tightly in foil and popped into the freezer.
+This Chicken and Four Cheese Lasagne is delicious on it’s own, served with a salad and freshly baked Garlic Rosemary Focaccia Bead.
+Also it can be frozen at the pre-bake stage or in individual portions, wrapped tightly in foil and popped into the freezer.
 Or why not double the quantities and make an extra meal for the freezer?